cedadev/ceda-cc/README.txt

 DEPENDENCIES
 ------------

-The library uses the cmds2 module to read NetCDF files.
+The library can uses the cdms2 module or the netCDF4 module to read NetCDF files.
+By default, it will use the cdms2 module if available.
+Support for the netCDF4 module has been added recently.

 OUTPUT
 ------